 5. All in all which of the temples and temple complexes did you find most impressive, and why?

-Our favourites were in no particular order – Darasuram (below), which was small, beautiful, peaceful and beautifully carved; Thanjavur (see above) and Mamallapuram, so beautiful again and in a wonderful setting.
+Our favorites were in no particular order – Darasuram (below), which was small, beautiful, peaceful and beautifully carved; Thanjavur (see above) and Mamallapuram, so beautiful again and in a wonderful setting.

 Darasuram Temple © Arvind Balarman – Shutterstock.com